An in-depth guide on VCE Physics

 • Comparing and evaluating solutions to problems, explanations of physics concepts, and methods or findings from practicals

-The final exam includes questions as above in the form of 20 multiple-choice and 100 marks of short-answer and extended responses.
-The good news is: you’re allowed one double-sided A3 reference sheet!
+The final exam includes questions as above in the form of 20 multiple-choice, and 100 marks of short-answer and extended responses.
+The good news is that you are allowed one double-sided A3 reference sheet in the exam!
 The exam contributes 50% to the study score so effective exam preparation offers you a great chance to boost your score.

 Should I pick VCE Physics?